MetacoSA/NBitcoin/README.md

 dotnet run
 ```

-We advice you to use [Visual Studio Code](https://code.visualstudio.com/) as the editor for your project.
+We advise you to use [Visual Studio Code](https://code.visualstudio.com/) as the editor for your project.

 ## Description
 NBitcoin notably includes: